Lucie, Lady Duff-Gordon: Egypt

-On a journey down the Nile in 1865 she nearly died of Pleurisy and was nursed back to health by her servant Omar.
+On a journey down the Nile in 1865 she nearly died of pleurisy and was nursed back to health by her servant Omar.

-Throughout her long stay in Egypt she won golden opinions from the natives.
-Her unvarying kindness, her attention to the sick, her charm, and her sympathy with the oppressed, endeared her to all the people, to whom she was known as "Noor ala Noor" (light from the light) and Sitt el Kebeer (Great Lady), who "was just and had a heart that loved the Arabs".
+Throughout her long stay in Egypt she won golden opinions from the local people.
+Her unvarying kindness, her attention to the sick, her charm, and her sympathy with the oppressed, endeared her to the people, to whom she was known as "Noor ala Noor" (light from the light) and Sitt el Kebeer (Great Lady), who "was just and had a heart that loved the Arabs".
 During an epidemic in the spring of 1864 Egyptians preferred to rather than the government clinics.
 She also gained a reputation for having a "lucky eye" and thus being regarded as a bringer of good luck was called upon for numerous flavours including visiting houses under construction, inspecting cattle and young brides.

-She was outspoken about the profligacy of Egypt's ruler Ismail, who made an attempt to bribe a boatman to drown her, but her popularity save her.
-As well some of her letters were intercepted by the Government and never delivered.
+She was outspoken about the profligacy of Egypt's ruler Ismail, who made an attempt to bribe a boatman to drown her, but her popularity saved her.
+Some of her letters were intercepted by the Government and never delivered.
 One of her original donkey boys was Muhammad Mohassib, who later would become a well-known antiquities dealer in Luxor.